A bowl of hummus with cumin and paprika sprinkled on top

 What is Hummus?

-Hummus is recognized internationally as a middle eastern classic dish, yet every country in the region has its spin on it.
-Hummus is made primarily from chickpeas (a.k.a. garbanzo beans), tahini (ground sesame paste), lemon juice, garlic, and salt.
-Today American grocery stores are full of different hummus brands, and their variations as a sign of how famous hummus has become.
+Today, American grocery stores are full of different hummus brands, and their variations signify how famous hummus has become.
 Yet, I still believe that nothing beats homemade hummus.

 Is hummus healthy?